Narharidas Barhath

-Narharidas Barhath (नरहरिदास बारहठ) was a famous Rajasthani poet of the medieval era.
-He was born in a Charan family of the Indian state Rajasthan.
+Narharidas Barhath was a Rajasthani poet of the medieval era, born in what is now the Indian state Rajasthan.

-He was born in 1648 at Tehla village in Merta pargana of Marwar.
+Barhath was born in 1591 (VS 1648) at Tehla village in Merta pargana of Marwar.
 His father Lakhaji Barhath, was a renowned poet of the 16th century in India.
-He was in the court of Jodhpur State king Gaj Singh I. He died there in about 1733.
+He was in the court of Jodhpur State king Gaj Singh I. He died there in about 1676 (VS 1733).

-He has written famous Avtar Charitra.
+He wrote Avtar Charitra.
 He had convinced Shah Jahan for banning cow slaughter in Mughal empire.